 Certificate of participation

-The admissions committee will inform all selected participants within three weeks of receiving their complete application.
+The admissions committee will notify the selected participants within three weeks of the complete submission of the application to determine the suitability of the applicant for the masterclasses.

 “I take delight in every minute of teaching and put the relationship with the student first.
 My goal is to communicate advice that enlivens the creativity of the student so we can seek efficient technical solutions and express the most refined interpretations together through the voices of our violins, based on the structure of the piece.”